arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 If the HDInsight Cluster is created in a different VNet, these virtual networks would need to be peered.
 Optionally you could choose to create the HDInsight Cluster in a  different subnet in the same VNet which this lab follows.

-Create a new subnet in which the HDInsight c
+Create a new subnet in which the HDInsight cluster will be deployed in the subsequent steps.

 ![ManagedIdentity2](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture26.png)

 ### 1.8 Create ESP enabled HDInsight cluster

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTk0Nzc1ODksMTk4NjQyNjQxNiwxMTM2Nj
+eyJoaXN0b3J5IjpbNTExMTc0MDIxLDE5ODY0MjY0MTYsMTEzNj
-gyNzE2LC0xNzA3MDE4OTYsLTEwNzYyNjc5OSw0MjcwMjUwOTQs
+Y4MjcxNiwtMTcwNzAxODk2LC0xMDc2MjY3OTksNDI3MDI1MDk0
-LTQwODcyOTcxNywxNTk4MDA0NjE3LDcwODIwNDA3NiwtMTA0MD
+LC00MDg3Mjk3MTcsMTU5ODAwNDYxNyw3MDgyMDQwNzYsLTEwND
-QwODY0NiwtMTU5ODM0MzQzMSwxNDA5OTAyODAwLDE1NjYxOTU5
+A0MDg2NDYsLTE1OTgzNDM0MzEsMTQwOTkwMjgwMCwxNTY2MTk1
-NCwxOTIxNTM1NDQzLC0xMDYzMzg3NDgwLDEwNjU1NjA3NTksLT
+OTQsMTkyMTUzNTQ0MywtMTA2MzM4NzQ4MCwxMDY1NTYwNzU5LC
-E3OTQwMTM5MDMsMTc1MTYzMjM1NSwtODQxNjIwNTgxLDE5NTI5
+0xNzk0MDEzOTAzLDE3NTE2MzIzNTUsLTg0MTYyMDU4MSwxOTUy
-NDQ5NjNdfQ==
+OTQ0OTYzXX0=
 -->